boluwatifeore/Walmart-Sales-Exploration/README.md

 The primary goal of this project was to understand how external factors affect Walmart's sales and provide data driven and actionable recommendations for improving sales performance.
 The specific objectives were:

 1. Analyze Sales Trends by Temperature: This helps to investigate how different weather conditions influence consumer behavior and sales performance.
-2. Examine the Effect of Fuel Price on Sales: This helpsto understand how fluctuating fuel costs influence consumer purchasing power.
+2. Examine the Effect of Fuel Price on Sales: This helps to understand how changing fuel prices influence consumer purchasing power.
 3. Examine Sales Performance during Inflation Periods: This helps to identify the interaction between inflation rates and consumer spending at Walmart.
 4. Explore Seasonal Trends and Monthly Sales: This helps to understand which months consistently drive the highest sales and which periods require marketing promotions.